 Finally, you have an option to embed your email campaigns on a page on your website to prevent visitors from leaving your site to view your newsletter directly on Mailchimp.
 Whether or not this is useful to you, your band and customer base depends how time-sensitive your email campaigns usually are.

 Almost everyone provides social links to their brands various social media platforms.
 What some companies, don’t take advantage of, however, are integrating applications/views of their social media feeds (i.e., with Instagram or Twitter) to help their website “fresh.”
 Furthermore, some Instagram apps on certain website hosts, such as Wix, allow you to link each post.
 This is useful if you want to link an Instagram post to a specific blog published on your website (an internal link), or link to a customer’s website in a promotional announcement, etc. This offers another way of keeping your website visitors on your website longer – and, hopefully, looking at more of your page content.

 Keywords require some research to make sure that you are using the right combination for your business.
 You want to make sure that you have the right keywords ranging from generic (location, if of importance, industry, trend, etc.) to specific (services, product or brand names in various places on your website).
 The key part will be tracking your results over time to continually refine the ones that best describe your business and zero in on what your target market is searching or following.

-The most important keyword placements, in order of importance, according to Squarespace, are:
+The most important keyword placements, in order of importance, are: